vb-consulting/teamserator/README.md

 - `scss` - build styles only.
 - `scss-watch` - build styles only with map files and watch for changes.
 - `data` - open the backend source directory with the azuredatastudio (recommended).
-- `db-up` - run database migrations up.
+- `up` - run database migrations up.
-- `db-up-list` - list available database migrations.
+- `up-list` - list available database migrations.
-- `db-up-dump` - dump migration up a script to the console.
+- `up-dump` - dump migration up a script to the console.
-- `db-history` - see the history of the migration.
+- `history` - see the history of the migration.
-- `db-test` - run the tests.
+- `test` - run the tests.
-- `db-test-list` - see the available tests.
+- `test-list` - see the available tests.
-- `db-schema` - dump the entire database schema to the console.
+- `schema` - dump the entire database schema to the console.
 - `psql` - enter psql interactive mode.

 ## Configuration